In-house Software or Buy it ?

 Nowadays technology is the minimal requirement for banking but not an element that provides a company with a competitive edge.
 So, instead of developing internally the infrastructural and niche tools, its more advantageous to buy these tools, say a tool in the field of customer complaints management, externally.
 It becomes even more valid considering that this is a local company who panders to our whims.

-We considered next4biz and Opheleia as the masters in the field of complaints management.
+We considered next4biz as the masters in the field of complaints management.
 One can list the benefits of using systems as follows:

 - Interface and workflows can be designed by departments other than the IT.
 The work load of IT is lessened.